 As for the 1st and 2nd switches, they have much less impact on the sound – almost little enough to be negligible, although they do make some difference.
 However, for the sake of my sanity and your time, I’m going to disregard all configurations apart from 000 and 001 in this sound description.
 In fact, I’ll throw in a quick image here showing how small the changes can be:

 Regardless of how the switches are positioned, the VG4 has a fairly linear presentation across the board.
 The tonal balance is quite even from top to bottom with some emphasis on the upper midrange and the lower treble.
-In general, the sound is slightly on the warmer side of neutral and has ample detail retrieval.
+In general, the sound is slightly on the leaner side of neutral and has ample detail retrieval.

 I must admit to having a personal preference for Sonion drivers when it comes to BA bass and the VG4 only reaffirms my position.
 The bass is warm, punchy and organic sounding.
 As far as mid-bass goes, the VG4 sounds much like a dynamic driver and has good slam and a decent amount of impact.